-In the unlikely event you need warranty service on your new firearm; we need your help to get the work done right and without delay.
+In the unlikely event you need warranty service on your new firearm, we need your help to get the work done right and without delay.
 It's as easy as dropping us a note or picking up the telephone.
-For your convenience Traditions engraves the caliber, serial number and model name on each barrel or frame.
+Traditions conveniently engraves the caliber on the barrel, serial number and model name on each frame.
 Take note of this information, record it on the warranty page in this manual and be prepared to state it when contacting the Traditions Customer Service Department with your questions.
 Contact Traditions at 860-388-4656, tell us what problem you are experiencing and we'll get busy to remedy your situation.